laurent22/joplin/readme/gsoc2022/ideas.md

 2022 is Joplin third round at Google Summer of Code.
 Detailed information on how to get involved and apply are given in the [general Summer of Code introduction](https://joplinapp.org/gsoc2022/index/)

 **These are all proposals!
 We are open to new ideas you might have!!** Do you have an awesome idea you want to work on with Joplin but that is not among the ideas below?
 That's cool.
 We love that!
 But please do us a favour: Get in touch with a mentor early on and make sure your project is realistic and within the scope of Joplin.
-Just make sure your idea is within this year's theme:
+This year's themes are:

-- **Plugin development** - implementing new features using Joplin's plugin system.
+- **Mobile and tablet development** - we want to improve the mobile/tablet application on iOS and Android.
-- **External desktop applications** - build external Joplin applications by retrieving, creating or modifying notes via the Data API.
+- **Plugin and external apps** - leverage the Joplin API to create plugins and external apps.
-- **External server applications** - leverage the Joplin Server API to provide online features to Joplin users.
+- And you are welcome to suggest your own ideas.

 # Information for Contributors